 As a student in the College of Arts and Sciences, you will likely take four or five courses per semester.
 The total number of course units required to complete a major varies from program to program, but is never less than 12.
 In addition to the major, you must complete up to 20 courses, including the College’s General Education requirements and free electives.
 This means that the total number of courses needed for graduation ranges from 32 to 36, depending upon the number of courses required in a particular major.
-You won’t be required to complete more than 36 course units, but if you wish to take additional courses, have at it.
+You won’t be required to complete more than 36 course units, but you may take additional courses if you wish.

 MAJOR ADVICE AND RESTRICTIONS: